Support Women-Owned Businesses for Women’s History Month

-Here’s a reminder of some women-owned businesses that you can help support today and every day.
+Here’s a reminder of some women-owned businesses that you can help support this month and every day.

 Editor’s Note: This list was updated from an earlier version on March 5, 2021.
 Please contact each business or visit their websites for updated COVID-19 shopping/ordering guidelines.

-Here at Rhode Island Monthly, we’re celebrating International Women’s Day by supporting local women-owned businesses and celebrating their achievements.
+Here at Rhode Island Monthly, we’re celebrating Women’s History Month by supporting local women-owned businesses and honoring their achievements.
 Many of these businesses have been acknowledged in the past by winning Best of Rhode Island Awards.
 Here’s a reminder of some women-owned businesses that you can help support today and every day.
 This is not a complete list of women-owned businesses in the state, just a shout out to support some that we love.

 Bake Eat Love

 When Crystal Sparkman started Bake Eat Love, it was an at-home business, but over the past few years, it has grown to serve more than 400 clients.
 Bake Eat Love offers a variety of sweets such as cakes, cupcakes, cookies and more.